SyedMaazHassan/Backgammon/README.md

 # backgammon
-A popular luck and strategy game, which is made as a project of DASA STUCTURE and algorithm
+A popular luck and strategy game, which is made as a project of DATA STUCTURE and algorithm